hujhax/austin-improv-wiki/Slaughter Your Shorts.md

 ***Slaughter Your Shorts*** was an improvised mainstage show at [[ColdTowne Theater]].

 ## Summary
 The show was a longform genre mash-up between a 90s summer camp sitcom (such as *[[Wikipedia - Salute Your Shorts|Salute Your Shorts]]*) and 80s slasher movies.
 It featured live blood effects, and provided free ponchos to audience members in the front row.
-The blood effects were later employed in the Raiders Of The Last Ark inspired show Indy Movies in 2013.
+(The blood effects were later employed in *[[Indy Movies]]*.)

 Its tagline was: "A killer is on the loose at Camp Anawanna.
 Will anyone survive the night?"